Pantham: Plot

 The protagonist is a vigilante who taps the phone of a medical mafia king named Amith Rajvi and listens to a conversation in which a man named Nayak Bhai orders him to send money in a goods train.
 The protagonist's sidekick Satti stops a tractor at a railway crossing, causing the train to stop and the protagonist to enter the compartment containing the money where he fights off the guards and decouples it before the train reaches the next station.
 Later, a partially deaf CBI officer instantly cracks the case.
 The protagonist helps a rich woman in winning a horse betting race and later steals money from her safe in her absence.
 The home minister Jayendra is revealed to be Nayak Bhai who's frustrated at his money getting stolen and orders the killing of both Rajvi and the woman.
 Again, the CBI officer cracks the second case and hands over the evidence to Nayak who then attacks a lot of people out of suspicion.
 The health minister sends him the protagonist's photo which is forwarded to all his goons over the city, and the protagonist is brought to the goons by a cab driver who turns out to be Nayak's henchman.
 A fight ensues, resulting in a conversation in which Nayak recruits the protagonist to help him catch the robber, as per the health minister's suggestion who was impressed by how neatly the protagonist and Satti had stolen his cars earlier.

 The protagonist and Nayak's men then are sent for a safe money transfer.
 With the help of three men, the protagonist tricks the goons into giving them the money but due to a tracker kept inside the currency bag, the three men are captured and beaten up.
 The protagonist reveals himself as the real robber and fights off all the goons.
 The protagonist's girlfriend Akshara and an old man named Tilak are kidnapped and brought to Nayak.
-Tilak then reveals the protagonist is Vikranth Surana, the son of a London-based businessman Anand Surana.
+Tilak then reveals the protagonist is Vikranth Surana, the son of a London-based billionaire businessman Anand Surana (10th richest in the world), the owner of Surana Group of Companies, one of the top 10 biggest corporate companies in the world.
 Vikranth loved his mother Durgadevi but his father despised her social service as it didn't yield enough money.
 They all had to go to London since Anand wanted to expand his business, where Durgadevi died.
-Tilak is the owner of Durgadevi charitable trust and invited Anand for the trust's 25th anniversary celebrations, but Vikranth came instead for the celebrations and became disillusioned by the plight of several bomb blast victims who were promised ex-gratia by the home minister Jayendra and the health minister, to whom Vikrath had also anonymously sent a cheque of 1 crore rupees.
+Tilak is the caretaker of Durgadevi charitable trust and invited Anand for the trust's 25th anniversary celebrations, but Vikranth came instead for the celebrations and became disillusioned by the plight of several bomb blast victims who were promised ex-gratia by the home minister Jayendra and the health minister, to whom Vikrath had also anonymously sent a cheque of 1 crore rupees.
 Vikranth then decided to help the people after knowing about their plight, and proceeded to resign from his post at his father's company.